putyourlightson/craft-blitz/README.md

 With this setting enabled, Blitz will begin caching pages according to your include/exclude URI patterns.
 Disable this setting to prevent Blitz from caching any new pages.

-### Warm Cache Automatically

-Whether the cache should automatically be warmed after clearing.
-With this setting enabled, Blitz will create a queue job to automatically visit pages whose cache has been cleared in the background.
-Disabling this setting may make sense if your site is very large and has many related elements.

 ### Included/Excluded URI Patterns

 The URI patterns to include or exclude when caching.
 Blitz will only cache pages whose URI matches the UIR patterns, giving you fine-grain control over what is cached.